IBM/varnish-operator/README.md

 Once the VarnishService resource yaml is ready, simply `kubectl apply -f <varnish-service>.yaml` to create the resource.
 Once complete, you should see:

 * a deployment with the name `<varnish-service-name>-deployment`.
 This is the Varnish cluster, and should have inherited everything under the `deployment` part of the spec.
-* 2 services, one `<varnish-service-name>-cached` and one `<varnish-service-name>-nocached`.
-As is implied by the names, using `<varnish-service-name>-cached` will direct to Varnish, which then forwards to the underlying deployment, while `<varnish-service-name>-nocached` will target the underlying deployment directly, with no Varnish caching. `<varnish-service-name>-cached` will have inherited everything under the `service` part of the spec, other than its `selector` and `port`, which will be redirected to the Varnish deployment.
+* 2 services, one `<varnish-service-name>` and one `<varnish-service-name>-no-cache`.
+As is implied by the names, using `<varnish-service-name>` will act as the service configured under `.spec.service`, and will direct to Varnish before hitting the underlying deployment, while `<varnish-service-name>-no-cache` will target the underlying deployment directly, with no Varnish caching. `<varnish-service-name>` will have inherited everything under the `service` part of the spec, other than its `selector`, which will be redirected to the Varnish deployment.
-* A ConfigMap with VCL in it (either user-created, before running `kubectl apply -f <varnish-service>.yaml`, or generated by operator, after)
+* A ConfigMap with VCL in it (either user-created, before running `kubectl apply -f <varnish-service>.yaml`, or generated by operator)
 * A role/rolebinding/clusterrole/clusterrolebinding/serviceAccount combination to give the Varnish deployment the ability to access necessary resources.
+* If configured, a PodDisruptionBudget as specced

 ### Updating a VarnishService Resource

 Just as with any other Kubernetes resource, using `kubectl apply`, `kubectl patch`, or `kubectl replace` will all update the VarnishService appropriately.
 The operator will handle how that update propagates to its dependent resources.
+Conversely, trying to modify any of those dependent resources (Deployment, Services, Roles/Rolebindings, etc) will cause the operator to revert those changes, in the same way a Deployment does for its Pods.
+The only exception to this is the ConfigMap, the contents of which you can and should modify, since that is the VCL used to run the Varnish Pods.

 ### Deleting a VarnishService Resource

 Simply calling `kubectl delete` on the VarnishResource will recursively delete all dependent resources, so that is the only action you need to take.
 This includes a user-generated ConfigMap, as the VarnishService will take ownership of that ConfigMap after creation.
-Deleting any of the dependent resources will not do anything, in the same way that deleting the pod of a deployment will not.
-The operator will "fix" the deletion by creating a new resource to replace that which was deleted.
+Deleting any of the dependent resources will trigger the operator to recreate that resource, in the same way that deleting the Pod of a Deployment will trigger the recreation of that Pod.

 ### Checking Status of a VarnishService Resource